lovesexwiki/lovesexwiki.github.io/docs/index.md

 # Home

-Welcome love and sexuality wiki.
+Welcome to a love and sexuality wiki.

 ## Who I am?